-Table 5.17
+Table 5.18

 Note: The figures in these tables will not tally with the gross completions as the information refers to completed schemes only.
+Please refer to paragraph 5.50 in relation to the change in monitoring as of the 2018 update.

-Between 01/04/15 and 31/03/16, how many completed dwellings were:
+Between 01/04/16 and 31/03/17, how many completed dwellings were: